path-racer/msquic/README.md

 Fork of: https://github.com/microsoft/msquic

-Modified to compile for Path with Intel compiler and MSVC 2022.
+Modified to compile for Path with Intel compiler, MSVC 2022, and Whole Program Optimization.

 Powershell: